Growing ever upwards with climbers!

-Climbing plants are opportunists that will try every trick in the book to get your attention
+Climbers are Opportunists that will try every Trick in the Book to get your Attention.

 In modern high-density housing, you need privacy, and climbers are one way to deter prying eyes.
 If you build a narrow pergola against a boundary wall, you can plant an evergreen climber like Jasminum polyanthum (Chinese jasmine), which flowers fragrantly in spring, or Pandorea jasminoides ‘Rosea’ (bower plant), which will celebrate all summer long with light pink trumpet flowers with deep pink throats.
 Both are frost and cold hardy.

 Formal fencing or boundary walls are a huge expense.
 If you have a beer budget (wire fence) and champagne taste (the need to cover said wire fence fast with something spectacular!), plant Bougainvilleas, which will grow wild in temperate climes and result in an impenetrable hedge in only a few years.

 Bougainvilleas are also ideal climbers to cover a sturdy pergola and responds extremely well to really drastic pruning should they outgrow their allotted space.
 They provide magnificent colour that is easy on water and easy to maintain!